wp-plugins/wpuntexturize/readme.txt

 == Changelog ==

+= 1.1 =
+* Convert `&#8242;` and `&#8243;` back to single and double quotes, respectively
+* Add PHPDoc documentation
+* Update readme.txt changelog with info from earlier releases

 = 1.0.1 =
 * Now also filter widget_text
 * Note compatibility with WP 2.9+
 * Update readme.txt (including adding Changelog)

 = 1.0 =
+* Modify core code to consolidate multiple str_replace() calls into one
+* Change description
+* Add extended description, installation instructions, and compatibility note
+* Change from BSD license to GPL
+* Update copyright date and version to 1.0
+* Add readme.txt
+* Tested compatibility with WP 2.3.3 and 2.5

+= 0.91 =
+* Add missing untexturization of `&#8221;`

+= 0.9 =
 * Initial release